Syte1/DeskBuddy/README.md

 ```
  Top level of project folder:
 ├── .gitignore               # Git ignore file
-├── index.html               # landing HTML file, this is what users see when you come to url

 ├── README.md                # README
-├── 404.html                 # 404 page HTML, this is displayed when the site is unavailable
-├── break-page.html          # Break page HTML, this is where breaks a read from the database
-├── completed-setup.html     # Completed Setup HTML, this is the finish page for setup
-├── login.html               # Login page HTML, this is where users log in
-├── main.html                # Main HTML page, Deskbuddy home menu
-├── notificationtime.html    # Notification time setter HTML, this is where time and day is selected
-├── notificationtype.html    # Notification type setting HTML, this is where method of reminder set
-├── profile.html             # Profile HTML, this is where users view and change their profile

 It has the following subfolders and files:
 ├── .git                     # Folder for git repo
+├── html                     # Folder for HTML files
+    /index.html              # landing HTML file, this is what users see when you first come to the website
+    /break-page.html         # Break page HTML, this is where users get ideas for break activities
+    /profile.html            # Profile HTML, this is where users view and change their profile information
+    /notificationtype.html   # Notification type setting HTML, this is where users set how they want to receive notifications
+    /notificationtime.html   # Notification time setter HTML, this is where users select the time and day they want to receive notifications
+    /404.html                # 404 page HTML, this is displayed when the site is unavailable
+    /completed-setup.html    # Completed Setup HTML, this is the page users see when they complete the setup process
+    /login.html              # Login page HTML, this is where users log into DeskBuddy
+    /main.html               # Main HTML page, this is DeskBuddy's home page
 ├── images                   # Folder for images
     /desk.jpg                # index HTML background
     /DeskBuddylogo.png       # Desk Buddy Logo